-Notes regarding S/NS grades for spring 2020
+Notes regarding S/NS grades for 2020

-Spring 2020 courses in which students earn an 'S' grade will count for major-specific degree requirements.
+Courses from these quarters in which students earn an 'S' grade will count for major-specific degree requirements.
 These courses also will count as the prerequisites for other courses, even if the other course would normally require a minimum numerical grade.
 This is in contrast to the normal University policy which indicates that S/NS grades cannot count for degree requirements other than the 180-credit minimum needed to earn an undergraduate degree.

 How does this impact CSS admissions?